NelakaWith/event-calendar-app/client/README.md

 - Update API endpoints in your code to match your backend server if needed.
 - You can add more routes and components as your app grows.
 - For Netlify, ensure your `.env` is set up for the correct environment.

+---

+## Prop Naming Convention

+In all Vue components, prop names are defined in camelCase in the `<script>` section (e.g., `initialTitle`) and should be referenced in templates using kebab-case (e.g., `:initial-title="..."`).

+Vue automatically normalizes these, so both work, but following this convention improves code readability and consistency for all contributors.